Tackling Weight Regain After Bariatric Surgery with PRIDEFebruary 20, 2019

 What I Learned From Having WLS

-12. Tackling my regain to lose it.
+- Tackling weight regain to lose it.
 I returned to what I already knew from losing weight the first time after my surgery.
 I went back to the healthy habits of hydration, logging food, protein forward, move, be thoughtful, and take care of my health.

 The #1 behavior that has taken me just a few pounds away from being back to my goal weight is Perseverance and Consistency - practice these two important habits every day and over an extended period of time as long as it takes.